waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle-Warps:** Some specific tiles can trigger a wild battle that also teleports the player to a different location/map.
 Discovered on Mt.
 Moon B2F (29, 9) warping to B1F (21, 12).

 - **Mt.
-Moon Verticality:** The floors have multiple elevations. 'steps' tiles are the only way to move between 'ground' and 'elevated_ground'.
-Ascending to a higher platform is sometimes necessary to find a path to descend into a new area.
-A battle on an elevated tile may reset player position to a lower one.
+Moon Verticality & Layout:** The floors have multiple elevations. 'steps' tiles are the only way to move between 'ground' and 'elevated_ground'.
+Some floors, like B2F, are split into separate, unconnected sections.
+To reach a different section of a floor, I must find a different ladder on the floor above.